-The opinion of thousands is of great value, but it does not prove anything, for thousands may hold an opposite view; occasionally a single man may be right and the rest of the world moves, as when Galileo maintained that the earth moves.
-Today the whole world has been converted to the opinion for which he suffered torture, and we assert that AS MAN IS A COMPOSITE BEING, CURES ARE SUCCESSFUL ONLY IN PROPORTION AS THEY REMEDY DEFECTS ON THE PHYSICAL, MORAL, AND MENTAL PLANES OF BEING.
-We also maintain that results may be obtained more easily at certain times when stellar rays are propitious to healing of a particular disease, or by treatment with remedies previously prepared under auspicious conditions.
+The opinion of thousands is of great value, but it does not prove anything, for thousands may hold an opposite view; occasionally a single man may be right and the rest of the world wrong, as when Galileo maintained that the earth moves around the sun.
+Today the whole world has been converted to the opinion for which he suffered torture and we assert that as man is a composite being, cures are successful only in proportion as they remedy defects on the physical, moral and mental planes of Being.
+We also maintain that results may be obtained more easily at certain times when stellar rays are propitious to healing of a particular disease or by treatment with remedies previously prepared under auspicious conditions.

-If you are a parent, the horoscope will aid you to detect the evil latent in your child and teach you how to apply the ounce of prevention.
+If you are a parent, the horoscope will aid you to detect the "evil" latent in your child and teach you how to apply the ounce of prevention.
 It will show you the good points also, that you may make a better man or woman of the Spirit entrusted to your care.
-It will reveal systematic weakness and enable you to guard the health of your child; it will show what talents are there, and how the life may be lived to a maximum of usefulness.
+It will reveal systematic weakness and enable you to guard the health of your child; it will show what talents are there and how the life may be lived to a maximum of usefulness.
 Therefore, the message of the marching orbs is so important that you cannot afford to remain ignorant thereof.